Updated for 2023

 Colours Used: Deep rich colours such as browns and beiges predominate.

 Materials Used: Materials are usually natural – more suited for a natural design kitchen.
 Wood is de rigueur for cabinetry, perhaps with rubbed brass hardware.
 Granite is popular for countertops.
 Sinks are often porcelain, apron-front or farmhouse style, with a decorative tile backsplash which may include a mosaic or other artistic detail.

 Definition: Contemporary kitchen design is continually evolving, incorporating styles that are currently on-trend.

 Characteristics: A successfully designed contemporary kitchen tends to contain a playfully curated mix of the best fashions of various eras.
-Presently, there is an emphasis on openness, both open floor plan and open shelving.
+Presently, there is an emphasis on openness, both open floor plan and open shelving instead of kitchen cabinets.
 Plenty of counter space and in-kitchen seating is essential; contemporary kitchens multitask as areas to gather the family and entertain guests.

 Colours Used: In contemporary design, popular colours are a dramatic combination of dark cabinets with white counters.
 A few splashes of strong colour accent the room, in the form of bright hand towels or wall art.